ajwills72/sixproblems/README.md

 ## Datasets included

-All data sets are trial-level individual-subject data.
+All data sets are individual-subject data, mostly at trial level, some at block level.

+`kurtz2013e2bld` - Kurtz et al. (2013).
+Block-level data.
+322 participations, completing either a Type II problem or a Type IV problem.

 `lewan11tld` - Lewandowsky (2011).
+Trial-level data.
 113 participants, each completing all six
 problems (i.e. N = 113 per problem).
 Working memory data is also included, at participant level, in `lewan11wm`.

-`nosof94tld` - Nosofsky et al. (1994).
+`nosof94tld` - Trial-level data.
+Nosofsky et al. (1994).
 120 participants, each completing two of the six problems (i.e. N = 40 per problem).

 `rehder05tld` - Rehder & Hoffman (2005).
 72 participants, completing one of problems I, II, IV or VI (i.e. N = 18 per problem, problems III and V not included).
 So, smaller sample than some other data sets, but also included are their eye-tracking data.